Ghostwritten Variations

 About

-As a composer deeply invested in literature, I have long been fascinated by the figure of the musician in fiction—a lineage that stretches from the myth of Orpheus to the modern novel.
+As a composer deeply invested in literature, I have long been fascinated by the figure of the musician in fiction, a lineage that stretches from the myth of Orpheus to the modern novel.
 In The Ghostwritten Variations, I inhabit the voices of four fictional composers, writing the music they "composed" within the pages of their respective books.
-Each variation draws its stylistic clues from the vivid musical descriptions provided by the authors.
+Each variation draws its stylistic clues from the vivid musical descriptions provided by the authors, quoted below next to the corresponding movement.

-Johannes Wright and the Orchestra (from Kim Stanley Robinson’s The Memory of Whiteness): A vision of music from the year 3229, utilizing "futuristic" textures and a sprawling, cosmic scale.
+Johannes Wright and the Orchestra (from Kim Stanley Robinson’s The Memory of Whiteness): “Music leads the mind thorugh starry night.”